 Resin-coated stainless steel hooks are tough and rust resistant.
 Spring-loaded ratchets prevent accidental opening.
 Neat carry case included.

-Clamps are made of steel.
-Price is excellent considering that 6 straps are included.
+Clamps are made of steel and include 6 straps.
 Come with a carrying pouch for storage when straps aren't in use.

-These straps are low in price and come 2 to a pack.
-They can be used for securing lighter watercraft (kayaks, canoes) and smaller items like luggage.
+Low in price and come 2 to a pack.
+They can be used for securing lighter watercraft like kayaks, canoes, or luggage.

 When it comes to transporting stuff on the roof of your car, in your pickup, or on a trailer, lashing straps are invaluable.
 These immensely strong straps are better than rope, chains, or bungee cords, and they’re relatively cheap and very easy to use.